-There are situations that may require a conference between the coach or director and the parent.
+There are situations that may require a conference between the coach or director and the parent/guardian.
 These are encouraged.
 However, it is requested that all parties follow professional dialogue expectations.
 It is very important that both parties involved have a clear understanding of the other's position.
-When these conferences are necessary, the following steps are expected to be followed in order to promote resolution.
-Note: This process is not intended to provide grievance of rule(s) of the Minnesota State High School League.
+When conferences are necessary, parents are to wait 24 hours before engaging the coach.
+The following steps are expected to be followed in order to promote resolution.
+Note: This process is not intended to provide a grievance of rule(s) of the Minnesota State High School League.